-iModules recognizes the importance of inclusiveness within a society, where inclusiveness means the ability for all to be engaged, to be involved, and to give back.
+Anthology recognizes the importance of inclusiveness within a society, where inclusiveness means the ability for all to be engaged, to be involved, and to give back.
 This would not be possible without technology that is accessible to all parties within a community.
-To that end, iModules is committed to ensuring that our software is accessible to all constituents regardless of their ability or disability, and is compliant with WCAG 2.0 Level AA by December 2018, and the backend accessible to all admins by June 2019.
 As an organization, we are investing in web accessibility and making it a core focus in the following ways:

-- Providing audience specific online and instructor-lead training for iModules associates so that they are proficient in how their role impacts web accessibility on their respective domains
+- Providing audience specific online and instructor-lead training for Anthology associates so that they are proficient in how their role impacts web accessibility on their respective domains

 - Engaging with third party consultants to audit our compliance status and receive guidance on proper remediation methods